 As soon as multi-currency features are added, the same behaviour proves itself too limited, because the assumption behind it becomes incorrect.
 A multi-currency shop serves different content to different visitors, depending on the currency and other criteria (applicable taxes, regional pricing, etc).
 Quite simply, having one cached copy of each page just doesn’t cut it anymore.

 Until recently, the only way to prevent caching from interfering with the multi-currency features was to disable it on catalogue pages.
 Doing so ensures that the shop can produce content dynamically, showing the correct information to each visitor.
 In some cases, when the caching system in use is too rigid, this is still the only solution.

 WooCommerce itself has to deal with caching since its team introduced geolocation features in it.
 The WC team added a workaround to “trick” caching systems into letting WooCommerce serve the correct data.
 Such workaround works by reloading the shop pages in a way that cache is ignored.
 This ensures that the page shows the correct content but, in our opinion, it’s not an ideal approach.
-We certainly appreciate the effort put into it, but it’s not good enough for our standards, therefore we decided to find an alternative, more robust solution.
+We certainly appreciate the effort put into it, and the fact that there isn’t much more that a plugin can do to correct the behaviour of the caching system.
+However, we decided to find an alternative, more robust solution.